- This event has passed.

 About LandBack Tax

-In the event that inclement weather is predicted ahead of an event, you will receive 48 hours’ notice of cancellation or rescheduling.
-Otherwise, the event is assumed to be rain or shine.
-An alternative location may be provided if shelter is needed.
-We do not offer refunds for postponed events or no-shows.
+If inclement weather is predicted ahead of an event, you will be notified 48 hours before the event date about any cancellation or rescheduling.
+Otherwise, the event is presumed to take place rain or shine.
+An alternative venue may be arranged if shelter is required.
+Please note that refunds are not provided for postponed events or no-shows.
 However, if Fox Haven cancels, a full refund will be issued.